 How to win the lottery – that’s what we all dream of, isn’t it?
 Particularly at the moment when we are stuck indoors thanks to COVID-19 and desperate for any ray of sunshine to restore our optimism in a happier, healthier future!

 Despite the odds against us, many of us hold our breath, particularly on Tuesdays and Fridays when the Euromillions jackpots have rolled over to staggeringly large amounts.

-Now I don’t advocate gambling but I do play the lottery.
+Now whilst I might have an occasional flutter on the Grand National, I do play the lottery quite regularly.
 I think of it as my way of giving a bit to charity and, let’s be honest, for most of us, winning a lottery jackpot is the only way we are going to join the ranks of the rich and famous – quickly, at any rate.

 A while ago, online lottery ticket service lottosend.com carried out some research in which they discovered that the top 5 wishes of a 1000 people surveyed across the UK were as follows:-

 I’m not sure what the other 72.2% wished for but I imagine you’d need cash for most of their desires.